 (Told in Jataka #546) The Bodhisatta was once a king’s advisor.
 A boy was married against his will and he abandoned his wife in a tree.
 The king saw her and made her his chief queen.
 When she next saw her first husband she smiled and the jealous king wanted to kill her, but the Bodhisatta talked him out of it.

 The Bodhisatta was once a crown prince.
 Lost in a forest with his six brothers, each day they killed and ate one of their wives to survive.
 When it was time to eat his own wife, the Bodhisatta fled.
 Then his wife began an affair with a robber who’d had his hands, feet, nose, and ears cut off.
 She tried to kill the Bodhisatta, but unbeknownst to her he survived.
 When his father died, the Bodhisatta took the throne.
 Later his wife and the thief came to his city to beg and he had them punished and banished.

 The Bodhisatta was once a king’s advisor.
-The king found out one of his most useful servants had slept with a woman of his harem who he liked very much.
+The king found out one of his most valuable servants had slept with a woman of his harem who he liked very much.
 The Bodhisatta advised him to forgive both of them, and the king did.

 The Bodhisatta was once a flying horse.
 Five hundred merchants were shipwrecked and landed ashore near a city of she-goblins.
 The goblins disguised themselves as human and convinced these men to become their husbands.
 When the men discovered the truth, half chose to leave and the Bodhisatta flew them home.
 The others were later eaten.